 After the original illustrations are photographed and returned, I will add borders made of upholstery fabric.
 These are not for the book, but will be part of their 2nd life as a framed piece of art.
 Each one will have a unique border that compliments the colors in the scene.
 I had to make the borders now, while I could match the colors, because after the illustrations are delivered to the publisher, it will be months and months before I see them again.

-After the original art comes back home, I’ll scramble to get everything ready for a 3 year touring exhibit, which premieres at the Cahoon Museum in the fall of 2020.
+After the original art comes back home, I’ll scramble to get everything ready for a touring exhibit, which premieres at the Cahoon Museum in the fall of 2020.
 Like in the past, Rob will help by making his wonderful shadowbox frames.
 He’s also putting together a video to accompany the exhibit, which documents my working process.
-The first year (2021) is booked and inquiries from interested museums are welcome – Please contact me for information about hosting the MY BED exhibit in 20222 -23.
+The first year (2021) is booked, with availability beginning in 2022.
+Inquiries from museums are welcome – Please contact me for information about hosting “Salley Mavor: Bedtime Stitches.”

 To keep up with new posts, please subscribe to this blog (top right column on the home page).
 Your contact info will not be sold or shared.
 If you’d like to see more frequent photos tracking the projects in my studio, please follow me on Facebook and/or Instagram.